WillTDA/WillTDA/README.md

 # Hi!
 I'm WillTDA. 👋
 Hello there!
 My real name is Will Knowles. *(He/Him)* ([Portfolio](https://willknowl.es/))

-• I am a 19 year-old EDM Producer and Full-stack Developer from the North East of the UK.
+• I am a 19 year-old EDM Producer and Full-stack Developer from the North East of England.

 • I cover quite a lot of electronic genres, mainly the bass-heavy stuff.
 Some people refer to it as rhythm game music if that helps.